nilportugues/laravel5-jsonapi-transformer/README.md

 <br>

-## GET Query Params: include, fields, sort and page
+## GET Query Params: include, fields, sort, page and filter

 According to the standard, for GET method, it is possible to:
 - Show only those fields requested using `fields`query parameter.